- The Interview

 On the day of their interview, applicants should arrive at the park located near the U.S. Embassy at Calzada and K streets half an hour before the appointment time with the original documentation listed above.
 Only the applicant will be admitted to the U.S. Embassy, except when the applicant is a minor (17 years old or younger) or is disabled and requires assistance; also, if present, the petitioner will be admitted for IR1, CR1, F2A and K1 interviews.

 Some cases are subject to additional administrative processing.
 If so, the officer will indicate this on the letter.
 This additional administrative processing can take several weeks or up to a year or more to complete.
-It is impossible to determine how long a particular case will take to bring to conclusion.
-In these cases, the applicant will be contacted by telephone or telegram to continue the visa process once the administrative processing is complete.
+It is impossible to determine how long a case will take to bring to conclusion.
+In these cases, the applicant will be contacted by telephone or e mail to continue the visa process once the administrative processing is complete.

 If the applicant is ineligible for the visa category, the Consular Officer will give the applicant a written explanation of the section of the law under which the visa is being refused, and the next steps – if any – in connection with the case.